fyrox-book/fyrox-book.github.io/src/scripting/script.md

 - `on_message` - called once per incoming message.
 - `on_os_event` - called once per incoming OS event.
 - `on_deinit` - called at the end of the update cycle once when the script (or parent node) is about to be deleted.

+If a scene node has multiple scripts assigned, then they will be processed as described above in the same order as they assigned to the scene node.

 ## Message passing